chenlinear/chenlinear.github.io/content/posts/20230314-How-much-energy-does-it-take-to-hurt-your-feelings.md

 ---
 author: "Chen Li"
-title: "How much energy does it take to hurt your feelings?"
+title: "How Much Energy Does It Take to Hurt Your Feelings?"
 date: "2023-03-14"
 tags:
 - Physics